-- EE.
-Exhibitors are limited to one entry in Conformation classes (either Registered OR Non- Registered but not both). - FF.
+- DD.
+Exhibitors are limited to one entry in Conformation classes (either Registered OR Non- Registered but not both). - EE.
 For Registered dog class only Original registration papers (no copies) must be shown to the superintendent at check-in.
 If the exhibitor's name or a name of their family member does not appear on the papers, the dog will be ineligible.
-All registration papers must show ownership by June 1, 2021. - GG.
-In addition to the Livestock Rules and Regulations found on page 12-14, skirts that are not shorter than 2" above the knee are permitted for conformation.
-The exhibitor should be suitably dressed for the occasion, wearing clothing that will not hinder or detract from the presentation of the dog. - HH.
+All registration papers must show ownership by June 1 of the current year. - FF.
+In addition to the Livestock Rules and Regulations, skirts that are not shorter than 2" above the knee are permitted for conformation.
+The exhibitor should be suitably dressed for the occasion, wearing clothing that will not hinder or detract from the presentation of the dog. - GG.
 Dogs will be judged on the breed structure, coat, teeth, gait, and other breed specific criteria.